Rati Andronikashvili

-Rati Andronikashvili (რატი ანდრონიკაშვილი; born 19 March 2001) is a Georgian player for the Monbus Obradoiro of the LEB Gold.
+Rati Andronikashvili (რატი ანდრონიკაშვილი; born 19 March 2001 in Tbilisi, Georgia) is a Georgian professional basketball player for BC Andorra of the Liga ACB.
 Listed at 6 ft 4 in and 186 lbs, he plays the point guard and shooting guard positions.

-He is a native of Tbilisi, the capital of Georgia.
+He played college basketball for the Creighton Bluejays.

 Career

 Andronikashvili joined BC Rustavi of the Georgian Superliga in 2020.
 He averaged 7.0 points, 1.0 rebound, and 1.0 assist per game.

 In May 2020, Andronikashvili signed with Creighton Bluejays men's basketball of the NCAA Division I college basketball in the United States.
 At that time, he was graded as a 95th and ranked as the No. 64 overall prospect and No. 13 point guard in the 2020 recruiting class.

 On November 6, 2020, Andronikashvili tore an ACL in practice, forcing him to miss the season.

 On November 27, 2022, he signed with UCAM Murcia of the Liga ACB.

 On October 28, 2024, he signed a three-week deal with VEF Riga.

+In November 2025, Andronikashvili signed with Álftanes of the Úrvalsdeild karla.